 Choosing The Perfect Bathroom Mirror

-When you are looking to update your bathroom, you tend to think of the big remodeling projects you might need to do, like a new shower or vanity.
-Instead, think of replacing your bathroom mirror.
-The right mirror can completely transform the look of the space and bring your drab bathroom back to life.
+Thinking about replacing your bathroom mirror?
+The right mirror can completely transform the look of the space and bring your drab bathroom back to life!

 Measure Twice

 It is important to measure your vanity counter before shopping for a mirror.
 The mirror should not be wider than the vanity, but it can be smaller.
 By coordinating the mirror to the width of your vanity you will create a balanced look in your bathroom.
-If you cannot find the exact size for your bathroom, choose one that is 70-80% smaller than your vanity so it is still large enough to be functional, but creates enough contrast to make it look purposefully done.
+Choose one that is 70-80% smaller than your vanity so it is still large enough to be functional but creates enough contrast to make it look purposefully done.

-Width isn’t the only measurement you need to consider – also measure the height between the light fixture and the top of the vanity.
-If you need to replace your dated light fixtures, now is the time.
+Vanity width isn’t the only measurement you need to consider – also measure the height between the light fixture and the top of the vanity.
 When hanging a mirror, be sure to consider every user.
-The best way to hang it is to give 12-inches of space above and below the eye level of all users.
+The best way to hang it is to give 12 inches of space above and below the eye level of all users.

 Double Vanities

-Double-bowl or extra-wide vanities are a popular trend in bathrooms and provide a few different mirror-style opportunites.
+Double-bowl or extra-wide vanities are a popular trend in bathrooms and provide a few different mirror-style opportunities.
 You can either hang one large mirror that will cover the width of the entire vanity or hang multiple pieces, emphasizing the walls and shape of the room.
 When you hang one large mirror, it will reflect more light and make the room feel larger.
-This is a personal preference, but also can be important when designing ambiance for different spaces.
-For example, a powder room might benefit from soft lighting and a smaller mirror whereas a master bathroom that gets used for makeup might benefit from a larger feel.
+This is a personal preference but also can be important when designing ambiance for different spaces.
+For example, a powder room might benefit from soft lighting and a smaller mirror whereas a master bathroom that gets used for makeup might benefit from a larger and more spacious feel.

 Lighting